 Of course on a street deemed “Retro Row” there have to be some really fun vintage shops!
 La Bomba carries a nice variety of men’s and women’s clothing ranging from the 1930’s to the 1990’s.
 You can find some unique pieces to wear in your day-to-day life, or find some “conversation pieces” for a theme or costume party you might have coming up.
 What makes La Bomba stand out from the crowd of vintage clothing stores on Retro Row, however, is their Pile Sale!
 Every third weekend of the month there is an enormous pile of clothes in the back of the store, and all items in it range from $1 – $5.
 You can literally climb up the side of the pile and dig in to find that perfect new-to-you vintage piece.
 You’ll also want to check out favorites like the Sneaky Tiki and Meow.

-Self-described as a “Modern European Tavern,” the Social List specializes in small shared plates featuring European classics like Patatas Bravas and Croquetas, and a really nice variety of salads, burgers, sandwiches, and entrees as well.
+Self-described as a “Modern European Tavern,” The Social List specializes in small shared plates featuring European classics like Patatas Bravas and Croquetas, and a really nice variety of salads, burgers, sandwiches, and entrees as well.
 They also recently added a nice variety of vegan options to their menu that even omnivores will love.
 There is family style seating as well and tables for smaller parties, and an outside dog-friendly patio.
 Head over there for wine specials every Wednesday, $3 PBRs on Tallboy Tuesday, Happy Hour on weekdays at 3:00, or just any time for delicious food and drinks.

-Lola’s is right across the street from the Social List and they have the same owners, so you know it’s going to be good.
+Lola’s Mexican Cuisine is right across the street from the Social List and they have the same owners, so you know it’s going to be good.
 Their happy hour is awesome, with $5 Margaritas, $8 Martinis, $5 Mules, and 50% off Select Appetizers.
 The thing that will keep you coming back though is the green sauce.
 When you are seated you will get a basket of chips, some spicy red salsa, and a dish of green sauce.
 It’s the perfect creamy cilantro compliment to the spicy red salsa but easily stands on its own for addictive chip-dipping.
 The atmosphere is really fun at Lola’s, they have a nice back patio for outdoor dining, and a dog-friendly patio in front as well.

-Originally opened in 1925 as a silent movie house, it was one of more than 50 independent movie theaters in Long Beach.
+When the Art Theatre originally opened in 1925 as a silent movie house, it was one of more than 50 independent movie theaters in Long Beach.
 After the earthquake, the facade was recreated in a streamline moderne style, and then in 2008, it was completely remodeled.
 Today, the theater shows first run and small independent films in a historic setting.

-This is a really fun event put on by Fourth Street’s business association every October.
+Pour on Four is a really fun event put on by Fourth Street’s business association every October.
 It’s an afternoon of food, beverages, and a celebration of all the locally run businesses on Retro Row.
 In years past, they had you buy a ticket which gets you a goody bag of coupons and swag from the businesses on Fourth, and also a complimentary tasting glass.
 Restaurants run all kinds of specials on their food, and the shops invite wineries and breweries to do tastings in their store.
 There is a trolley that will move people from one end of the event to the other, and lots of street music to enjoy along the way.
 It’s a really nice way to discover some spots you have never been in before, and enjoy Retro Row with your neighbors and friends.

 Pour on Fourth is once a year, but the good news is you don’t have to wait that long for a festival on Fourth!
 Every fourth Friday of the month, the street turns into a big block party, again celebrating all the local businesses.
 This free event goes from about 6:00 PM to 9:00 PM.
-Many stores extend their hours and offer some discounted pricing, restaurants offer food and drink specials, there are pop up shops and art shows, and of course plenty of live music on the street.
+Many stores extend their hours and offer some discounted pricing, restaurants offer food and drink specials, there are pop-up shops and art shows, and of course plenty of live music on the street.
 Each month has a theme, like April 2018’s theme of “Babes in Business,” for example.
 There is always something new happening on Retro Row, and Fourth Fridays are a great way to make discoveries, and support the small businesses in your community.